 What You’ll Love About the National Corvette Museum in Bowling Green, Kentucky

 As much as I enjoyed this museum, my son and husband were in heaven.
 They loved all of the cars, interactive exhibits, and the opportunity to “drive” a Corvette.
-I think the Corvette Museum is a great place for families to spend a couple of hours, whether you are a car enthusiast or not!
+I think this museum is a great place for families to spend a couple of hours, whether you are a car enthusiast or not!

-After you purchase your tickets and make your way through admissions, you enter the museum and you will see The Chevrolet Theater to your right.
-This movie gives a brief history of Corvette.
+After you purchase your tickets and make your way through admissions, you enter the museum, and you will see The Chevrolet Theater to your right.
+This movie gives a brief history of the Corvette.

-It was so interesting to see all of the advancements and evolving designs of the Corvette over the years.
-We also learned that all Corvettes are assembled here in Bowling Green, Kentucky.
-Since 1981, every Corvette in the world had been assembled at the General Motors Bowling Green Assembly Plant.
-This plant is located a quarter of a mile from the National Corvette Museum.
+It was so interesting to see all of the advancements and evolving designs of these cars over the years.
+We also learned that all of these cars are assembled here in Bowling Green, Kentucky.
+Since 1981, every Corvette in the world has been assembled at the General Motors Bowling Green Assembly Plant.
+This plant is located a quarter of a mile from the museum.

-Before heading into the SkyDome area, we saw a mural of this white Corvette.
-As we stepped closer, we saw that the mural is made up of hundreds of tiny photos of Corvettes (and Corvette-related things).
+Before heading into the SkyDome area, we saw a mural.
+As we stepped closer, we saw that the mural is made up of hundreds of tiny photos of Corvettes (and car-related things).

-This area also has some interactive and hands-on exhibits that explain what happened when the sinkhole swallowed up 8 Corvettes in 2014.
-This was very interesting and I liked that the kids learned about the science behind sinkholes.
+This area also has some interactive and hands-on exhibits that explain what happened when the sinkhole swallowed up 8 cars in 2014.
+This was very interesting, and I liked that the kids learned about the science behind sinkholes.

 Simulation